-Located in the Midtown Village neighborhood of Center City, Philadelphia, Libertine is Derek Davis’s newest contribution to the Philadelphia food scene and celebrates the history and future of our great city.
-Chic, sophisticated and playful, the indoor dining and bar area with seasonal outdoor seating running along the entire length of the property at Spruce and 13th Streets.
+Located in the Midtown Village neighborhood of Center City, Philadelphia, Libertine is Derek Davis’s newest contribution to Philly’s dynamic food scene, and celebrates the history and future of our great city.
+Chic and sophisticated, the indoor dining and bar area — along with seasonal outdoor seating that runs along the entire length of the property at 13th and Spruce Streets.

 The restaurant opened in June of 2018 in Philadelphia's “Gayborhood.”
-Chef Davis’ progressive American menu, which is planned seasonally around what is available and freshest at the markets and complimented by scratch specialty concoctions, 20 wines by the glass, and a significant handful of local craft beer.
+Chef Davis’ progressive American menu, which is planned seasonally around what is available and freshest at the markets, is complimented by scratch specialty craft cocktails from the bar, 20 wines by the glass, and a variety of locally brewed craft beers.

-“Good Eating, Drinking and Fine Hospitality” is served every night of the week and brunch on the weekends.
+“Good Eating, Drinking and Fine Hospitality” is served every night of the week, as well as during brunch hours on the weekends.
 Join us and dine with a “Best of Philly” chef in one of the most beautiful restaurants in The City of Brotherly Love!

 I’m about as “Philadelphia” as they come!
 I was born at Pennsylvania Hospital and have lived and worked in Philly for most of my life.
 It’s only fitting that now I find myself at this beautiful landmark building just blocks away from where I started.
 The “Parker Spruce Hotel” has a 100 year history and is as Philadelphia as I am.
 As a child my father would take me on Tuesday nights to the “Camac Health Club” [now known as the 12th St. Gym] and then for waffles and ice cream to the “Havey House.”
 Special occasions would be at “Mitchell’s Steak House” and H.A.
 Winston’s.
 We would ride the Broad Street Subway to see the Flyer’s, then known as “The Broad Street Bullies” at The Spectrum and The Phil’s at The Vet.